openharmony/docs/en/application-dev/ui/ui-js-overview.md

 # Overview

-The JavaScript-compatible web-like development paradigm uses the classical three-stage programming model, in which OpenHarmony Markup Language (HML) is used for building layouts, CSS for defining styles, and JavaScript for adding processing logic.
+The JavaScript-compatible web-like development paradigm uses the classical three-stage programming model, in which HML is used for building layouts, CSS for defining styles, and JavaScript for adding processing logic.
 UI components are associated with data through one-way data-binding.
 This means that when data changes, the UI automatically updates with the new data.
 This development paradigm has a low learning curve for frontend web developers, allowing them to quickly transform existing web applications into ArkUI applications.
 It could be helpful if you are developing small- and medium-sized applications with simple UIs.

-For details about the components, see [Component Reference (JavaScript-compatible Web-like Development Paradigm)](../reference/arkui-js/js-components-common-attributes.md).
+For details about the components, see [Component Reference (JavaScript-compatible Web-like Development Paradigm)](../reference/apis-arkui/arkui-js/js-components-common-attributes.md).

 ## Overall Architecture